October 24, 2017

 Presenting content in a personable, informative and understandable way levels the playing field, so to speak.
 It makes that once-intimidating relationship far more approachable.
 As noted in the Deloitte Center for Health Solutions’ 2015 Survey of US Health Care Consumers, patients want to play an active role in determining what type of treatment is right for them.
 This means working with doctors to make decisions rather than passively receiving instructions.
 Thirty-four percent of these participants believe that doctors should encourage patients to research and inquire about their treatment.
 Healthcare events do more than educate, they put a face to a brand and present a unique opportunity to reach patients on a personal level, which, in turn, boosts engagement.

 These days, it’s not enough to have the best technology, physicians and staff – now, healthcare providers are expected to share this knowledge in a way that actively resonates with patients.
-Seminars, information sessions and meet-and-greets are a great way for healthcare providers to position themselves as industry leaders while bettering their communities as a whole.
+Seminars, online patient education, information sessions, meet-and-greets and other patient education strategies are a great way for healthcare providers to position themselves as industry leaders while bettering their communities as a whole.
 Healthcare is as personal as it gets – and maybe that’s why it’s perceived as “scary” or “intimidating – however, with enough knowledge and the right resources, that perception can be changed for the better.